soutaro/rbs-src/README.md

 The command will clone the git repository for `active_emoji-0.0` and make a symlink to non-existing directory.
 You can add directories in the repository for `active_emoji-0.0` and start writing RBS files through the symlink.
 Once you finished the edit, you can push the RBS files to upstream!

+### rbs-src status

+The command checks the status of all git repositories.

+    $ rbs-src status
+    [ok] activesupport tmp/rbs-src/activesupport-7.0
+    [dirty] rainbow tmp/rbs-src/rainbow-3.0
+    [commit_mismatch] ast tmp/rbs-src/ast-2.4

+You may want to delete the repositories to reset, but use this command to ensure you don't have uncommitted changes.
+(Note `rbs-src status` doesn't check if you pushed the commits to remotes.)

 ## Development